TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/README.md

 When you extract .smrx for the first time, you are asked to select the folder 'CED64ML' that is created when installing the Spike2 MATLAB SON Interface which is necessary to read .smrx files.
 Once the path is set it is saved permanently, so you only have to do this once.

+For how to install NEO and SpikeInterface refer to 'How to Install SpikeInterface for Spike Sorting in NeuroMod'

 > ### **Overview of Other Toolboxes Used**

 Spike Sorting with Mountainsort 5 and SpyKING CIRCUS 2 as well as raw recording data extraction of some formats are handled by python libraries, that are called and executed via custom python functions.
-More specifically, SpikeInterface for spike sorting and NeuralEnsemble NEO for data extraction, which have to be installed manually but can then be used via NeuroMod without any coding.
+More specifically, SpikeInterface for data extraction and spike sorting and NeuralEnsemble NEO for data extraction, which have to be installed manually but can then be used via NeuroMod without any coding.
 See below for more information.

-Spike sorting with Mountainsort 5, SpykingCircus 2 is implemented in a custom python script executed via NeuroMod that uses the SpikeInterface library.
+Spike sorting with Mountainsort 5, SpykingCircus 2 as well as data extraction of Maxwell MaxOne MEA .h5 recordings are implemented in a custom python script executed via NeuroMod that uses the SpikeInterface library.

 Check out **SpikeInterface**: